-Lorenzo Quinn’s Decisions is a striking bronze sculpture that captures the stillness of human contemplation.
+Decisions is a striking bronze sculpture by Lorenzo Quinn that captures the stillness of human contemplation.
 A solitary figure stands at a symbolic crossroads, embodying the weight and possibility of choice.
-The bronze patina enhances the fine detail of musculature, balancing strength with vulnerability, while the textured base contrasts with the smooth figure to echo life’s unpredictability against human resolve.
+The bronze patina enhances the fine detail of the musculature, balancing strength with vulnerability, while the textured base contrasts with the smooth figure to echo life’s unpredictability against human resolve.

-Quinn is known for exploring universal themes such as love, faith and existence, and Decisions reflects this with elegance and clarity.
+Quinn is renowned for exploring universal themes such as love, faith, and existence, and Decisions reflects this with elegance and clarity.
 Both timeless and thought-provoking, the work resonates deeply, inviting viewers to reflect on the choices that shape our lives.

 Lorenzo Quinn is one of the world’s leading contemporary sculptors.
 Born in 1966 to the actor Anthony Quinn and costume designer Iolanda Addolori, this artist was inspired by the work of his father when he first began developing his highly emotive art style.
 Quinn attended the American Academy of Fine Arts in the 1980s; after initially pursuing surrealist painting, he realised his passion and ability for sculpture when he created a piece featuring Eve within Adam’s torso.
 After this, Quinn developed his now world renowned sculpting style.